Climate/biome: Mountainous jungle

 Rare Inhabitants: Jotun, kobolds

-The mountainous, jungle-covered island of Ka’ash—most often rendered into “Kaash” in common—is the kingdom of the wu-kan.
+The mountainous, jungle-covered cape of Ka’ash—most often rendered into “Kaash” in common—is the kingdom of the wu-kan.

 Isolated and seemingly uncivilised, Kaash is nevertheless welcoming to outsiders; its people are open-minded, curious, and casually confident that they can make short work of any troublemakers.